27 Warm & Wonderful Things to Do in Geneva in Winter

 If you are lucky enough to be in Geneva around Christmas, you will be able to witness all of the fantastic decorations that come to life around the city!

-Book lovers shouldn’t miss Librairie Jullien, one of the oldest bookstores in Geneva selling rare editions and antique books in a time-travel-esque atmosphere.
+My top tip?
+Book lovers shouldn’t miss Librairie Jullien, one of the oldest bookstores in Geneva selling rare editions and antique books in an atmosphere that feels like you’ve time-traveled.

 Admire the ambiance of Place du Molard.